BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

 }
 ```

-1. SD card file writing code will need data types that can access the function.
+11. This is the completed lines of code that declare and initialise the SD card file writing data types that can access the function.
 These are declared once and need to be put in the USER CODE BEGIN 2 section.
 ```C++
 //FATFS VARIABLES
   FATFS* FatFs;